A Guide To fabrics

 Contents used: cotton, polyester.

 Sherpa is a soft fabric mainly used for lining clothes and household items as well.
 It gives out a cozier feel, which is why you can use it in winter.
-We can also call it mock-shearling.
-The Sherpa people of Nepal use this fabric that is why the name is quite clear.
+We can also call it mock shearling.
+The Sherpa people of Nepal use this fabric which is why the name is quite clear.

 Contents used: organic sources or fossil fuels.

-Polyester has two other names that are polyethylene terephthalate, microfiber.
+Polyester has two other names that are polyethylene terephthalate and microfiber.
 It comprises several chemicals.
 Although it is versatile, you cannot sustain it.

 Polyester has high moisture-wicking abilities, and it is very breathable.
 Also, China is the biggest producing country of this fabric today.